icp4a/cert-kubernetes/BAI/platform/minikube/README.md

 ## Prerequisites

 - Resources:
-  - Mac OSx Mojave or Windows 7 or Windows 10
+  - MacOS Mojave or Windows 10
   - 2CPUs  + 6Gb RAM free space
   - In addition to the space for Docker, Minikube, and Helm, 15Gb disk space for images and persisted data
   - There are [known networking issues](https://github.com/kubernetes/minikube/issues/1099) when using Minikube while Cisco AnyConnect is running on the same machine.
 Before running Minikube, make sure that your Cisco AnyConnect VPN is NOT running.